umano/AndroidSlidingUpPanel/README.md

 You can change the panel shadow by using the `setShadowDrawable` method.
 No shadow is displayed by default.

+You can disable sliding by using 'setSlidingEnabled' method.
+This can be useful if you want to show\hide panel only from the code.
+By default sliding is enabled.

 ### Implementation

 This code is heavily based on the opened-sourced [SlidingPaneLayout](http://developer.android.com/reference/android/support/v4/widget/SlidingPaneLayout.html) component from the r13 of the Android Support Library.
 Thanks Android team!